Plymouth GTX: Engines

-1968-1970
+1968–1970

 1968

 Chrysler introduced major changes in the design of the 1968 model Plymouth B-bodies and the GTX was given a completely new look.
 A new hourglass body replaced the previous rectilinear design.
-The high performance 440 was standard in the GTX as was the TorqueFlite automatic transmission, while it was an extra cost option in the Road Runner.
+The high performance 440 was standard in the GTX as was the TorqueFlite automatic transmission, while it was an extra cost option in the Plymouth Road Runner.
 The GTX used the Sport Satellite trim and was offered in two body styles, a two-door convertible and a two-door hardtop (no B-pillar).
 All featured dual horizontal "racing stripes" on the lower sides ending with a GTX emblem ahead of the rear wheel openings.

-The GTX was positioned to be an upscale model of the Plymouth Road Runner by adding luxury to performance.
-The new budget performance version of the Belvedere featured the new "Super Commando" V8 (renamed the "Road Runner 383").
-It also had less insulation and comfort items, which reduced weight and kept it in the low price field.
+The GTX was positioned to be an upscale model of the Road Runner by adding elements of luxury to performance.

 1969

 In 1969, the GTX's sales dropped when the Road Runner was also offered in a convertible body style.
 The GTX received minor cosmetic changes to the tail lights and grille, as well as the side marker lights.
 An optional "Air Grabber" hood (standard on Hemi-engined cars) featured functional openings on both sides of the hood that were controlled from the dash.

 The 1969 GTX had standard black lower-body side paint in place of the previous stripes.
 The standard 440 V8 was still rated at 375 hp.
 This was the last year that the convertible model was available on the GTX.
 Total production was 701 GTX convertibles in 1969.
 Of those, eleven were equipped with the 426 Hemi; four were 4-speeds and seven had TorqueFlite automatics.